 He participated in the conclave of April 2005, which elected Pope Benedict XVI.

 Created and proclaimed Cardinal by St. John Paul II in the consistory of 28 June 1988, of the Title of SS.
-Nome di Gesù (Most Holy Name of Jesus), deaconry elevated pro hac vice to presbyteral title.
+Nome di Gesù (Most Holy Name of Jesus), deaconry elevated pro hac vice to presbyteral title on 9 January 1999.